 G. Science, technology, innovation and capacity building

 The creation, development and diffusion of new innovations and technologies and associated know-how, including the transfer of technology on mutually agreed terms, are powerful drivers of economic growth and sustainable development.
-However, we note with concern the persistent ‘digital divide’ and the uneven innovative capacity, connectivity and access to technology, including ICT, within and between countries.
-We will promote ICT infrastructure development and capacity building, particularly in LDCs, LLDCs and SIDS, including rapid universal and affordable access to the internet.
+However, we note with concern the persistent ‘digital divide’ and the uneven innovative capacity, connectivity and access to technology, including information and communication technology (ICT), within and between countries.
+We will promote ICT infrastructure development and use, as well as capacity-building, particularly in LDCs, LLDCs and SIDS, including rapid universal and affordable access to the internet.
 We will promote access to technology and science for women, youth and children.
-We will also facilitate accessible technology for persons with disabilities.
+We will further facilitate accessible technology for persons with disabilities.

 Capacity development will be integral to achieving the post 2015 development agenda.
 We call for enhanced international support and establishment of multi-stakeholder partnerships for implementing effective and targeted capacity-building in developing countries, including LDCs, LLDCs, SIDS, African countries, and countries in conflict and post-conflict situations, to support national plans to implement all the SDGs.
 Capacity development must be country-driven, address the specific needs and conditions of countries and reflect national sustainable development strategies and priorities.
 We reiterate the importance of strengthening institutional capacity and human resource development.
-It is also critical to reinforce national efforts in capacity-building in developing countries in such areas as public finance and administration, social and gender responsive budgeting, mortgage finance, financial regulation and supervision, agriculture productivity, fisheries, debt management, climate services with both adaptation and mitigation purposes, and water and sanitation related activities and programmes.
+It is also critical to reinforce national efforts in capacity-building in developing countries in such areas as public finance and administration, social and gender responsive budgeting, mortgage finance, financial regulation and supervision, agriculture productivity, fisheries, debt management, climate services, including planning and management for both adaptation and mitigation purposes, and water and sanitation related activities and programmes.

-We will craft policies that incentivize the creation of new technologies and support innovation in developing countries.
-We recognize the importance of an enabling environment at all levels, including enabling regulatory and governance framework, in nurturing science, innovation, and the dissemination of technologies, particularly for MSMSEs.
-We also recognize the importance of adequate, balanced and effective protection of intellectual property rights in both developed and developing countries in line with nationally defined priorities and WTO rules.
-We will also encourage voluntary patent pooling mechanisms, which can enhance access to technology and foster innovation.
+We will craft policies that incentivize the creation of new technologies, research and support innovation in developing countries.
+We recognize the importance of an enabling environment at all levels, including enabling regulatory and governance framework, in nurturing science, innovation, the dissemination of technologies, particularly to MSMEs, as well as industrial diversification and value added to commodities.
+We also recognize the importance of adequate, balanced and effective protection of intellectual property rights in both developed and developing countries in line with nationally defined priorities and in full respect of WTO rules.
+We recognize voluntary patent pooling and other business models, which can enhance access to technology and foster innovation.
 We will promote social innovation to support social well-being and sustainable livelihoods.

 We will encourage knowledge sharing and the promotion of cooperation and partnerships between stakeholders, including between governments, firms, academia, and civil society, in sectors contributing to the achievement of the SDGs.
 We will promote entrepreneurship, including through supporting business incubators.
 We affirm that regulatory environments that are open and non-discriminatory can promote collaboration and further our efforts.
-We will also foster linkages between multinational companies and the domestic private sector to facilitate technology development and transfer of knowledge and skills, including skills trading programs, in particular to developing countries, with the support of appropriate policies.
-At the same time, we recognize the importance of traditional knowledge and will promote and protect the traditional knowledge, innovations and practices of indigenous peoples and local communities, which can support social well-being and sustainable livelihoods.
+We will also foster linkages between multinational companies and the domestic private sector to facilitate technology development and transfer, on mutually agreed terms, of knowledge and skills, including skills trading programmes, in particular to developing countries, with the support of appropriate policies.
+At the same time, we recognize that traditional knowledge, innovations and practices of indigenous peoples and local communities can support social well-being and sustainable livelihoods and we reaffirm that indigenous peoples have the right to maintain, control, protect and develop their cultural heritage, traditional knowledge and traditional cultural expressions.